danmindru/angular-boilerplate-study/README.md

 Note on annotation:

 First of all automatic annotation is not implemented, although it can be achieved with `ng-annotate`.
 This is so because every now and then `ng-annotate` backfires.
 After many hours of debugging, you'll promise yourself to never use it and avoid such situations.
 Therefore, the 'old-school' annotation is used, but with a twist: it's not done inline with the component (in this case controller) definition.
-This makes it easy to have an overview of depedencies and easily manage them while being minification-proof.
+This makes it easy to have an overview of dependencies and easily manage them while being minification-proof.

 ####File locations during build/compile
 <dl>
   <dt>Shared views</dt>
   <dd>
-  All views located in <code>./src/app/shared/</code> will be located in <code>./src/shared-views/</code>.
+  All views in <code>./src/app/shared/</code> will be located in <code>./src/shared-views/</code> after build or compile.

   <br/><br/>
   <em>Note: compiling will combine all shared views in a module and use $templateCache to define their location.
-The directory above won't exist in the compile phase, but the views will still be accesible in the same location.</em>
+The directory above won't exist in the compile phase, but the views will still be accessible in the same location.</em>
   </dd>

   <dt>'Non-shared' views</dt>